otamega93/BatchPoC/README.md

 The jdbc_reader-jpa_writer branch is like the jpa-transaction but this one reads the data from DB, process it and insert it using the jpa writer.

+The command-line branch is just the jdbc_reader-jpa_writer using CommandLineRunner to pass arguments nad, based on those arguments, we decide which job execute manually from the JobScheduler.

 # Note

 @EnableBatchProcessing, by default, set a transaction manager into the jobRepository.
 So, by default, our jobs are transactional.